A mega backdoor Roth IRA is a retirement strategy that allows high-income earners to make after-tax contributions to a Roth IRA.

-When done correctly, the strategy not only allows high-income earners to contribute to a Roth IRA, it also allows them to contribute more after-tax dollars than they could make in direct contributions alone.
+When done correctly, the strategy does more than only allow high-income earners to contribute to a Roth IRA.
+It also allows them to contribute more after-tax dollars than they could make in direct contributions alone.

-Join along for a deep dive into the Mega Backdoor Roth IRA with us and see if it’s right for you and your retirement plan.
+Keep reading for a deep dive into the Mega Backdoor Roth IRA with us.
+Learn more about this strategy and if it could be right for you and your retirement plan.

-First and foremost, the traditional IRA and 401K are tax-deferred, meaning you don’t pay taxes on the money you contribute until you withdraw it in retirement.
+First and foremost, the traditional IRA and 401K are tax-deferred.
+That means you don’t pay taxes on the money you contribute until you withdraw it in retirement.
+That allows your money to grow tax-free.
+However, it also means principal and returns on investments made are taxed at withdrawal.

 Second, the Roth IRA has no required minimum distributions (RMDs).
-Avoiding RMD’s means you can leave your money invested for as long as you want and never have to take it out.
-With a traditional IRA, you’re required to start taking withdrawals at age 72.
+Avoiding RMDs means you can leave your money invested for as long as you want and never have to take it out.
+With a traditional IRA, you’re required to start taking withdrawals at age 73.

 Finally, the Roth IRA has more flexible withdrawal rules than the traditional IRA.
-For example, you can withdraw your contributions at any time without penalty, and you can withdraw your earnings before age 59 1/2 if you meet one of the IRS’s hardship conditions.
+For example, you can withdraw your contributions at any time without penalty.
+Additionally, you can withdraw your earnings before age 59 1/2 if you meet one of the IRS’s hardship conditions.

-For all these reasons, the Roth IRA can be a great tool when saving for retirement.
+For all of these reasons, the Roth IRA can be a great tool when saving for retirement.

 Definition of a Mega Backdoor Roth IRA

-A Mega Backdoor Roth IRA is a retirement savings strategy that allows high-income earners to make after-tax contributions to a traditional IRA and convert those funds to a Roth IRA.
+A Mega Backdoor Roth IRA is a retirement savings strategy that allows high-income earners to make after-tax contributions to a 401k and then convert those funds to a Roth 401k.

 There are two steps to the strategy.
-First, you make after-tax contributions to a traditional 401K.
-Second, you convert those after-tax contributions to a Roth IRA.
+First, you make after-tax contributions to an after-tax bucket in your 401k.
+Second, you convert those after-tax contributions to a Roth 401k.

 The mega backdoor Roth IRA is sometimes called the two-step backdoor Roth IRA.